Luck Stealer

+Plot

 Yusei Kurusu is "Luck Stealer", a Japanese assassin with the ability to drain a target of their "luck" and leave them only with misfortune.
 Soon after the target dies following an unfortunate series of events (example: a collapsing roof, an out of control car, or falling sign).
 He does so in order to sustain his daughter, Karin, who was born without any luck, and will die if Kurusu does not keep giving her it.
 She is the only person who can "receive" Kurusu's luck.